poteat/hkt-toolbelt/readme.md

   </a>
 </p>

-## What is a `HKT`?
+## What is a **`hkt`**?

-> **> HKT stands for "higher-kinded type"**
+> **`hkt`** stands for **"higher-kinded type"**

 TypeScript has two distinct constructions: types, and generics.

-- **type**: A compile-time expression that is used to describe a value.
+- **Type**: A compile-time expression used to describe a value.
-- **generic**: A "template" type that can be instantiated with one or more type arguments, and resolves to a type.
+- **Generic**: A type "template" that resolves into a new type when instantiated with type arguments.

-Generics are *not* first-class citizens in TypeScript -- they can't be referenced without immediately supplying all of their type arguments, they can't pass in as arguments to other generics, and they can't be returned by other generics.
-These are limitations of the language itself.
+Generics are *not* first-class citizens in TypeScript: a) they can't be referenced without being supplied all of their type arguments, b) they can't be passed in as arguments to other generics, and c) they can't be returned by other generics.
+These were fundamental limitations of the TypeScript language ... until now.

-**`hkt-toolbelt` introduces two additional constructions:**
+**`hkt-toolbelt`** introduces two new constructions:

-- **kind**: A compile-time expression that is used to describe a type, and is parameterized such that it may be applied to an argument type.
+- **Kind**: A compile-time expression that is used to describe a type, and is parameterized so that it can be applied to an argument type.
-- **generic kind**: A generic type that returns a kind (a.k.a. **"higher-kinded type"**).
+- **Generic Kind**: A generic type that returns a kind (a.k.a. **"higher-kinded type"**).

 > For convenience, we will use **"kind"** to refer to **"higher-kinded types"** as well.

-Using kinds allows us to represent new types that are not possible with generics alone (e.g. through narrow composition of generic functions).
-Even for types that *are* representible using generics, we can use kinds to provide a more ergonomic API and elegant implementation.
+Using kinds allows us to represent new types that cannot be expressed using generics alone.
+Even for types that *are* representable using generics, we can use kinds to provide a more ergonomic API and elegant implementation.

 ## Getting Started